lpietan/GenoMLizer/README.md

 ```

 #### splitTrainTest
-Intended to be used after datasetCreator, splitTrainTest performs an 80/20 split of the dataset.
-80% of the
+Intended to be used after datasetCreator, splitTrainTest performs an 80/20 random split of the dataset.
+80% of the samples for the training set and 20% for a true held-out test set.
+On the training set, ML house keeping corrections and filtering are performed.
+Variables are corrected for variant no calls (NC, '.' genotyopes in the VCF file) and variables are filtered for zero variance.
 ```

+splitTrainTest input.csv NC_correction_threshold seed

+   input.csv                    -      input CSV file, output from datasetCreator NC_correction_threshold      -      No call threshold, numeric value between 0 and 1 (Recommended value 0.8).
+Setting 0.8 would allow variables with a no call in 80% or more of the samples are filtered out.
+No calls of less than 80% are transformed to a '0' seed                         -

 ```